Edge Statistics for Lozenge Tilings of Polygons, I: Concentration of Height Function on Strip Domains: Thin Slice of Polygonal Domains

 \section{Thin Slice of Polygonal Domains}

-In this section, we check that thin slices of polygonal domains with its (tilted) limiting continuum height function satisfy Assumption \ref{xhh}.
+In this section, we check that thin slices of polygonal domains with their (tilted) limiting continuum height functions satisfy Assumption \ref{xhh}.
 Throughout this section, we recall the notation from \Cref{HeightLimit}.
 We will focus on polygonal domains $\mathfrak{P} \subset \mathbb{R}^2$, given as follows.

 \begin{definition}

 A subset $\mathfrak{P} \subset \mathbb{R}^2$ is \emph{polygonal} if it is simply-connected and its boundary $\partial \mathfrak{P}$ consists of a finite union of line segments, each of which is parallel to an axis of $\mathbb{T}$.
 The domain\footnote{We assume throughout that all vertices of $n \mathfrak{P}$ are in $\mathbb{Z}^2$.} $\mathsf{P} = \mathsf{P}_n = n \mathfrak{P} \subset \mathbb{T}$, is then tileable and is therefore associated with a (unique, up to global shift) boundary height function $\mathsf{h} = \mathsf{h}_n$.
 By translating $\mathfrak{P}$ if necessary, we will assume that $\mathfrak{P} \subset \mathbb{R} \times \mathbb{R}_{\geq 0}$ and that $(0, 0) \in \partial \mathfrak{P}$.
 Then by shifting $\mathsf{h}$ if necessary, we will further suppose that $\mathsf{h} (0, 0) = 0$.
 Under this notation, we set $h: \partial \mathfrak{P} \rightarrow \mathbb{R}$ by $h (u) = n^{-1} \mathsf{h} (nu)$ for each $u \in \partial \mathfrak{P}$.
 Moreover, we abbreviate $\Adm (\mathfrak{P}) = \Adm (\mathfrak{P}; h)$; $\mathfrak{L} (\mathfrak{P}) = \mathfrak{L} (\mathfrak{P}; h)$; and $\mathfrak{A} (\mathfrak{P}) = \mathfrak{A} (\mathfrak{P}; h)$, they do not depend on the above choice of global shift fixing $h$.